hackman104/allergy_django/README.md

-# allergy_jango
+# allergy_django

 Experimenting with rebuilding a previous project with django.

-I eventually plan to switch from sqlite3 to MySQL.
+I also switched from SQLite3 to PostgreSQL.